WaleedAdelGit/ARM_SPI_Driver/README.md

+# SPI Driver for ARM Microcontroller

-A custom **SPI (Serial Peripheral Interface) driver** developed from scratch based on the **STM32f103c8t6 datasheet**.
+A custom **SPI (Serial Peripheral Interface) driver** developed from scratch based on the **ARM MCU datasheet**.
-This project demonstrates register-level programming, peripheral initialization, and data transfer handling.
+This project demonstrates register-level programming, peripheral initialization, and full-duplex data transfer handling.